a2stuff/prodos-drivers/selectors/README.md

 ## Buh-Bye - Enhanced 80-column selector

 Since I prefered the look of the ProDOS 80-column selector to Bitsy Bye, but missed the type-down ability, I modified the 80-column selector to tighten up the code added seeking if an alphabetical key is typed.
 Hit 'C' and the list will scroll to the next file starting with 'C'.
+Typing '1' through '7' will boot that slot.

 I erroneously thought that the ProDOS 80-column selector was _Bird's Better Bye_ and named this "Bell's Better Bird's Better Bye" or "Buh-Bye".